BPMSoftwareSolutions/renderx-plugins-demo/docs/adr/ADR-0033 — Plugin-Served, Data-Driven E2E for Thin Host.md

 Host (thin):
 - Serve `src/test-plugin-loading.html` harness with a minimal `window.TestHarness` API.
 - Implement a stable postMessage envelope, validation, timeouts, and logging.
-- Provide a generic Playwright runner that:
+- Provide a generic Cypress runner that:
   - Discovers plugins (via a local registry JSON or CI matrix) and fetches `/test/manifest.json`.
-  - For each scenario: loads the harness with `driverUrl`, waits for phases, runs steps/asserts, collects artifacts.
+  - For each scenario: loads the harness with `driverUrl`, waits for phases, runs steps/asserts, collects artifacts (screenshots/videos as configured).

 Plugin (owner of tests):
 - Serve `/test/manifest.json` and `/test/driver.html` (driver loads plugin code and test driver script).